Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 date: 2017-10-26
 author: Quintus
 translator:
-summary: The project infrastructure got a major upgrade
+summary: The project infrastructure got a major upgrade — all user accounts and subscriptions cancelled!

-Hello everyone,
+**NOTICE: This article contains important information for mailinglist and forum users!
+Please read it carefully!**

-on Sunday, 2017-10-15 our main server `alexandria` suffered from a power outage at our sponsor's datacenter that corrupted the SQL database.
+On Sunday, 2017-10-15 our main server `alexandria` suffered from a power outage at our sponsor's datacenter that corrupted the SQL database.
 Luckily, thanks to a working backup procedure it was possible to restore all important data except for the very newest